 Local authorities in Somerset have been working together to develop waste services since 1992 through a joint forum called Somerset Waste Partnership.
 In October 2007 this co-operation was taken a major step further when Somerset became the first county-wide area to combine waste service functions under a single joint committee of Councillors from all Somerset local authorities.

 Funding continues to be provided by each local authority partner for their services, with district councils responsible for kerbside collections and the county council for recycling sites and waste disposal.

-Somerset Waste Partnership now jointly manages and plans waste collection, recycling and disposal services for all 239,000 Somerset homes, aiming to increase recycling levels towards 70% per cent and reduce the amount of waste going to landfill.
+Somerset Waste Partnership now jointly manages and plans waste collection, recycling and disposal services for over 250,000 Somerset homes, aiming to increase recycling levels towards 70% per cent and reduce the amount of waste going to landfill.

 Moving to the new Somerset Waste Partnership was a big step in improving and harmonising recycling and waste services across Somerset and making significant efficiency savings – worth over £1.5m every year – through working as a partnership.